 On many matters our ‘quality’ media serve us passably well but this enables a greater lie.
 They must show themselves trustworthy even if it embarrasses high office.
 (Not only does long term capacity to manufacture consent depend on it.
 So too, on pain of losing market share, do their business models.)
 But the trust gained helps them mislead us, more by lies of omission than commission, on matters of critical concern to the power they ultimately serve.
 Never more so than when vilifying states and leaders in the way of empire designs.

-Let me add that narrative control by “the most effective and sophisticated propaganda machine the world has ever known” goes deeper and wider than corporate media.
+Let me add that narrative control by “the most effective and sophisticated propaganda machine the world has ever known” goes deeper and wider than corporate news media.
 In a footnote to the last of the three posts just cited, I wrote:

-I target media, news media in particular … Yet media more broadly interpreted do vital service for a sophisticated ideological status quo, Borglike in its adaptability to co-opt the seemingly oppositional.
+I target media, news media in particular … Yet media more broadly interpreted do vital service for a sophisticated ideological status quo, Borglike in its ability to co-opt the seemingly oppositional.
 I’m currently watching the passably diverting Mr Robot, its hero a cyberhacker addicted to opiates but a warrior for justice against corporate evil.
 He has his red lines though: “I won’t work for Iran or North Korea …” Get it?
 In the face of stiff competition US capitalism is the bloodiest in history if we widen the focus to its activities across the globe.
 But we’re not invited to do that, are we?
 Narrow the focus and Iran and North Korea – remind me again how many countries they bomb, invade or starve with lethal sanctions – strike the Western mind, old school or ‘woke’, as patently worse.
 I saw similar when the US version of House of Cards, its sociopolitical comment sharper than Mr Robot’s, dutifully descended into caricature when a Russian President clearly Putin visited and behaved like the boor we all in our heart of hearts believe Russians to be.
 The subliminal propaganda of the entertainment industries is critical to the manufacture of opinions superficially radical but ultimately serving the Borg.
 Drama bucking the trend would jar inelegantly with that vast and intricate matrix I call ideology, and so strike us as unreal; propaganda even.
 After all, we know – from the countless opportunities news media offer us to study his speeches and unedited interviews – Vlad’s a jerk, right?

 That last sentence, to be clear, was sarcasm.
 But let me wrap this up.
-Three things which have for a decade and more separated me from my liberal peers are (a) that democracy is largely bogus and class rule a thing, (b) that the US empire is terrifyingly real and ever more dangerous – far more so than the parade of “new Hitlers” we are constantly invited to revile – in its desperate efforts to extend the brief window of unchallenged supremacy it enjoyed after the fall of the USSR, and (c) the task of corporate media, including ‘elite’ and ‘liberal’ sections, is not to hold power to account but ultimately to enable its unfettered rapacity.
+Three things which have for a decade and more separated me from my liberal peers are (a) that democracy is largely bogus and class rule a thing, (b) that the US empire is terrifyingly real and ever more dangerous – far more so than the parade of “new Hitlers” we are constantly invited to revile – in its efforts to extend and lock in the brief moment of unchallenged supremacy it enjoyed after the fall of the USSR, and (c) the task of corporate media, including ‘elite’ and ‘liberal’ sections, is not to hold power to account but ultimately to enable its unfettered rapacity.

 As Michael Caine would say: “not a lot of people know that”.